OG-Devcords/Freo/README.md

 ```

 ## Try the Live Version
-You can invite the live version of GreetHub to your server using this [invite link](https://discord.com/oauth2/authorize?client_id=1043601146004115556&permissions=4397509640183&scope=bot%20applications.commands).
+You can invite the live version of Freo to your server using this [invite link](https://discord.com/oauth2/authorize?client_id=1043601146004115556&permissions=4397509640183&scope=bot%20applications.commands).

 ## Support
 If you enjoy using GreetHub, please consider supporting us by [voting on Top.gg](https://top.gg/bot/1043601146004115556/vote).
 Your votes help us reach more users and improve the bot!